Frequently asked questions

 What are the current booking and registration guidelines a Parish must follow for Church services?

 The Incumbent and Churchwardens may resolve that the Parish will not have a registration process prior to church services, however you are still required to request that people provide their contact details prior to entry on the day of the service.
 The Parish will need to have clear arrangements for advising attendees of any changes to the Conditions of Entry and for denying entry to the church when the maximum attendance is reached.
-Any Parish dispensing with a registration processes must also advise the Diocesan Risk Officer.

 What do I do if someone arrives at Church who has not booked in to attend the Service?